-To dispose of dry ice after storage, leave it outside or in a bucket of water in a well ventilated area – either place will cause it to quickly turn back into carbon dioxide gas and it will be gone.
+To dispose of dry ice after storage, leave it outside or in a bucket of water in a well ventilated area – either place will cause it to quickly turn back into carbon dioxide gas and it will be soon gone.

 How long is dry ice good for when added to liquid?